Contact

 My experience encompasses teaching statistics, research methods, cognitive psychology, and neuroscience, consistently earning positive feedback each year.
 I take pride in my ability to embrace constructive criticism and continuously enhance my teaching approach.
 Currently, I teach the following courses:

-- Postgraduate Computational Contemplative-Neuroscience (2023)
+- Postgraduate Computational Contemplative-Neuroscience (2023-Present)

-- Undergraduate Intermediate Research Methods and Statistics (2022-2023)
+- Undergraduate Intermediate Research Methods and Statistics (2022-2024)

 I use GitHub with RStudio and Quarto to learn, produce, and share code.
 Occasionally, I use Matlab and Python too.